 Creating multimedia packages in news, illustrative, and narrative formats.
 Conducting social media journalism.
 Readings in newsroom practices, law, and ethics of digital communication.
-Prerequisites: A C or better (2.0/4.0) in JOUR 2340 and JOUR 2346.
+Prerequisites: COMM 3315, and a grade of C (2.0/4.0) or better in JOUR 2340 and JOUR 2346.

 JOUR 4346.
 PUBLIC AFFAIRS REPORTING.
 3 Hours.

 Research in planning and writing techniques required for covering such public affairs news sources as governmental offices, bureaus, and agencies.
 Experience in covering local government agencies, including agency budgets.
 Investigative and in-depth methods of news gathering; extensive practice in news writing.
-Prerequisite: JOUR 2346 with a grade of C or higher, and completion or concurrent enrollment in JOUR 3345.
+Prerequisite: COMM 3315, JOUR 2346 with a grade of C or higher, and completion or concurrent enrollment in JOUR 3330.

 JOUR 4391.
 CONFERENCE COURSE.
 3 Hours.

 Topic assigned on an individual basis, covering individual research or study in the designated areas.
 May be repeated when topic changes, for a maximum of six credit hours.
-Prerequisite: COMM 2315 and 60 or more hours earned and permission of the department.
+Prerequisite: 60 or more hours earned and permission of the department.

 JOUR 4393.
 SPECIAL TOPICS.
 3 Hours.

 JOUR 4395.
 PROFESSIONAL INTERNSHIP.
 3 Hours.

 Individual research while working with business and industry.
 Individual conference to be arranged.
-Prerequisite: COMM 2315, 60 or more hours earned and permission of the department.
-Graded P/F.
+Graded P/F. Prerequisite: 60 or more hours earned and permission of the department.